postsharp/Metalama.Documentation/content/conceptual/aspects/ide/code-fixes.md

 ### Example

-We are continuing the previous example, but instead of a single-step code fix, we want to offer the user the ability to switch from an aspect-oriented implementation of `ToString` to source code.
-That is, apply the aspect to the source code itself.
+We are continuing the previous example, but instead of a single-step code fix, we want to offer the user the ability to switch from an aspect-oriented implementation of `ToString` by applying the aspect to the source code itself.

 The custom code fix does the following:

-* Apply the aspect itself using <xref:Metalama.Framework.CodeFixes.ICodeActionBuilder.ApplyAspectAsync*>.
+* Apply the aspect using the <xref:Metalama.Framework.CodeFixes.ICodeActionBuilder.ApplyAspectAsync*> method.
 * Remove the `[ToString]` custom attribute.
 * Remove the `[NotToString]` custom attributes.